cysouw/diathesis/text/c04_reflexive.md

 ### [ NA | Np ] Reflexive *mit* antipassive {#sec:reflexive-mit-antipassive}

-Reflexive antipassives with the preposition *mit* [@Next a,b] show a non-governed prepositional phrase [@Next c].
+Reflexive antipassives with the preposition *mit* [@next a,b] show a non-governed prepositional phrase [@next c].
 Semantically, this diathesis changes an action from a one-sided perspective towards a reciprocal perspective.
 The resulting construction of this diathesis is reminiscent of the 'real reciprocal' verbs (see [#sec:reflexive-real-reciprocals]).

 :::ex
 a.
 Ich treffe dich.